rwbl/B4R-Additional-Libraries/README.md

 [B4R](https://www.b4x.com/b4r.html) development tool for native Arduino and ESP programs by [Anywhere Software](https://www.b4x.com).

 ## Additional Libraries
+* rBH1750FVI - Get light intensity in Lux from sensor BH1750
+* rDHTESP - Get temperature & humidity for DHT11 & DHT22 sensors connected to ESP8266
+* rESPOLED1608 - Display text on an OLED display with 16 columns and 8 rows connected to ESP8266
+* rLiquidCrystalEx - Write to I2C LCD Displays 20x4 or 16x2
+* rTM1637Ex - Write to TM1637 seven-segment-displays
+* rTrafficLight - Controlling 3 LEDs Red-Yellow-Green for learning Arduino Functions but also how to create a B4R library

 ## Install
 The library files are installed in the B4R additional libraries folder.